phoenix-rtos/phoenix-rtos-doc/building/index.md

 TARGET=ia32-generic-qemu phoenix-rtos-build/build.sh all
 ```

-As you can see there can be other arguments like `all`.
+Other arguments further customize the build:

-You can also use the `clean` argument to clean the last build artifacts.
+Use `clean` to remove previous build artifacts:

 ```shell
 TARGET=ia32-generic-qemu phoenix-rtos-build/build.sh clean all
 ```

-When you want to compile only the new changes and save time you don't have to use it.
+Omit `clean` for incremental rebuilds.

 The `all` argument specifies that all system components for a given target should be compiled (excluding tests).
 The available components are listed below: